dell-datascience/dlt/week_1_basics_and_setup/homework/2024/homework.md

 ## Question 3.
 Count records

-How many taxi trips were totally made on 1
+How many taxi trips were totally made on September 18th 2019?

 Tip: started and finished on 2019-09-18.